 April 12, 2018

-Prince’s Operation Entrepreneur (POE) provides veterans and transitioning Canadian military personnel with the education, tools and resources needed to succeed as an entrepreneur.
-Their signature program is an award-winning, seven-day intensive business boot camp designed to help participants rapidly advance their business knowledge and skills.
+Prince’s Operation Entrepreneur (POE) provides veterans and transitioning Canadian military personnel with the education, tools and resources needed to succeed as an entrepreneur after leaving military service.
+The signature program element is an award-winning, seven-day intensive business boot camp designed to help participants rapidly advance their business knowledge and skills.

-“Boot camp provided me with a good sense of the wide swath of things one must know in order to be successful… and brought up issues that one would not necessarily have thought of on their own.” – Brock Harrison
+“Boot camp provided me with a good sense of the wide swath of things one must know in order to be successful… and brought up issues that I would not necessarily have thought of on my own.” – Brock Harrison

 When Brock Harrison began to plan for his release from the Canadian military after 20 years of service, he suspected that owning his own business would be right for him.
 His varied military career (he spent time as a Bridge Officer, Aircraft Controller, Diver, Instructor, Administrator, Project Manager and in national level operations) taught him how to succeed in new jobs and situations, and boded well for his potential as a business owner.